ronanchilvers/ronanchilvers.github.io/content/posts/rules-and-hacks/weird-science-powers-system.md

 | 8                 | 4    |
 | 16                | 6    |

 These bands are the maximum per band.
 Arbitrary target counts incur a cost equal to the next band which is larger than the count.
-For example, 3 targets incurs a cost of 4 targets / 2.
+For example, 3 targets incurs a cost of 4 targets, or 2 points.

 ### Damage
 Unit: **Smarts die**.
 Base = one Smarts die, free.
 Each multiplier step